ashduino101/WebAssetStudio/README.md

 Feel free to suggest formats as GitHub issues.

 ## Exporting
-Currently, only ZIP exporting is supported, as well as downloading files individually by selecting the object and clicking the "Download" button in the bottom left.
+Currently, only ZIP exporting is supported, as well as downloading files individually by selecting the object and clicking the "Download object" (for the significant converted data) or "Download info" (for the object properties) button below the preview.

 A guide to the ZIP directory layout is as follows:

 ```